nfriedly/nfriedly.com/src/documents/techblog/2021-08-30-retro-handheld-power-draw.html.md

  - retro-handheld
 ---

-I used a [Multifunctional USB Digital Tester](https://www.adafruit.com/product/4232) to record the power draw of a few handheld retro gaming devices.
+I used a [Multifunctional USB Digital Tester](https://www.adafruit.com/product/4232) to record the power draw of a few handheld gaming devices.
 I've previously posted a lot of this information in various threads on reddit, but I've decided to collect them here as the new canonical source.

 <!--more-->